Supervised contrastive learning for cell stage classification of animal embryos: Materials and methods

 \subsubsection{Bovine Embryos Cell Stage dataset}

-We have acquired a video dataset of IVP bovine embryos that we call the Bovine ECS dataset.
-The embryo production process and the acquisition of embryo videos are described in this section.
-The main features of our dataset are also specified in the following.

-The bovine embryos were obtained from oocytes recovered \textit{post mortem} on slaughterhouse ovaries, fertilized \textit{in vitro} and placed in the incubator in Primovision dishes containing 16 individual microwells filled with SOF (Synthetic Oviduct Fluid) medium under oil and cultured for eight days at 38.5°C in a 5\%CO\textsubscript{2}, 5\%O\textsubscript{2} and 90\%N\textsubscript{2} humidified atmosphere.
-The PrimoVision system is equipped with a transmission light microscope.
-Images of the Petri dishes were automatically taken every fifteen minutes throughout the embryo culture (from 22 to 192 hours of development).
+We have acquired, as described by \cite{bovine_embryo0}, a video dataset of IVP bovine embryos that we call the Bovine ECS dataset.
+The embryo production process, the acquisition of embryo videos and the main features of our dataset are described in this section.
+The bovine embryos were obtained from oocytes recovered \textit{post mortem} on slaughterhouse ovaries, fertilized \textit{in vitro} and individually placed in the incubator in 16-microwell Primovision dishes filled with SOF medium (Synthetic Oviduct Fluid) covered with oil and cultured for seven or eight days at 38.5°C in a 5\%CO\textsubscript{2}, 5\%O\textsubscript{2} and 90\%N\textsubscript{2} humidified atmosphere.
+Images of the Petri dishes were automatically taken every fifteen minutes throughout the embryo culture (from 22 to 168 or 192 hours of development, depending on the number of days of cultivation) by a PrimoVision system equipped with a transmission light microscope.
 The resulting 2D time-lapse videos were subsequently divided into sixteen individual time-lapse videos.
-The different cell stages of each embryo were then annotated by an embryologist: the first image presenting two daughter cells and their entire membranes was considered as a stage change.
+The different cell stages of each embryo were then annotated by an embryologist.
+The first image presenting two daughter cells and their entire membranes was considered as a stage change.
 These annotations were used for training and evaluation.
-The videos used for this study comprises 300 frames of 256 x 256 pixels.
+The videos used for this study comprise 300 frames of 256 x 256 pixels showing one unique embryo.
 Knowing that the first frame was taken at the beginning of the embryo culture (at $t_0=22h$), and that the interval between two successive images was 15 minutes, the end of the 300-frame video corresponds to the fourth day of embryo development and between 8 and 16 cells for normal development in bovine species.

-Our final data set consists of 485 videos, of which 345 are kept for training our models, 50 are kept for parameter validation, and 79 videos are kept for evaluating the performance (test).
+Our final data set consists of 1221 videos, of which 854 were taken for training our models, 122 were for parameter validation, and 245 videos for evaluating the performance (test).
 Details on the data distribution of each cell stage in the dataset are given in Table \ref{tab:data-distrib}.